probot/probot.github.io/_apps/auto-assign.md

 ## How it works
 * When the pull request is opened, automatically add reviewers/assignees to the pull request.
-* If the number of reviewers is specified, randomly add reviewers/assignees to the pull request.
+* If the number of reviewers/assignees is specified, randomly add reviewers/assignees to the pull request.
 * If the title of the pull request contains a specific keyword, do not add reviewers/assignees to the pull request.

 ## Usage